Exercise increased caution in Guyana due to crime.

 For more information about traveling in Guyana, visit the Traffic Division of Guyana's National Police Force website.

 Air Travel: Airlines typically operate based on demand and can, therefore, delay, reroute, or cancel flights without notice.
-U.S. citizens are encouraged to carry medication, valuables, and perishables in carry on lugguage.
+U.S. citizens should carry medication, valuables, and perishables in carry on lugguage.

 Travel in the Interior: The interior of Guyana is underpoliced, emergency services are generally not available, and there is no cellular phone reception in many places.
 Travelers visiting the interior should consider bringing their own safety gear, such as life jackets, first aid kits, and communications equipment, e.g., satellite phone.

 Public Transportation: U.S. government personnel are prohibited from using mini buses due to several fatal accidents in recent years.
-Although bandits have been known to attack taxis, taxis are generally safer to use to get around town and also to/from the airport.
-U.S. citizens are reminded to only use taxis that are connected to major hotels or are painted yellow, which are registered with the Government of Guyana's licensing office.
+While bandits are known to attack taxis, taxis are generally safer to use to get around town and also to/from the airport.
+U.S. government personnel may use taxis, but are restricted from taking taxis to/from the airport between 11:30 p.m. and dawn.
+U.S. citizens should use taxis that are connected to major hotels or are painted yellow, which are registered with the Government of Guyana's licensing office.

 See our Road Safety page for more information.
 Visit the website of Guyana’s national tourist office and national authority responsible for road safety.